-Screen details explained: To adjust the layout of this screen, click on the icon found in the upper portion of the screen or the adjacent down arrow icon next to it (see Fig. 3.1).
+To adjust the layout of the Dashboard screen, click on the \square icon found in the upper portion of the screen or the adjacent down arrow icon \lor next to it (see Fig. 3.1).

-This opens the Dashboard Template menu, which shows various designs that allows you to customize your Dashboard layout (see Fig. 3.2).
+This opens the Dashboard Template menu, which shows various designs that allows you to customize your Dashboard layout (see Fig. 3.4).
 Click on any layout choice to select that screen.

-Checking the "DO NOT SHOW LANE" box (see Fig. 3.3) removes the Lane, Pull Forward, and Mobile Pickup graphics from the screen.
+Checking the " DO NOT SHOW LANE" box (see Fig. 3.4) removes the Lane, Pull Forward, and Mobile Pickup graphics from the screen.
 By removing the lane, you will increase the size of the Data Sections on your Dashboard layout.
-If you wish to redisplay the Lane Pull Forward, and Mobile Pickup graphics again, click on the "More" button that is now beneath the Data Sections (see Fig. 3.3).
-Or, click on the Dashboard Template again and uncheck the DO NOT SHOW LANE" box.
+If you wish to redisplay the Lane, Pull Forward, and Mobile Pickup graphics again, click on the "More" button that is now beneath the Data Sections, or click on the Dashboard Template again and uncheck the " O DO NOT SHOW LANE" box.